 For alternative click removal techniques se the tutorial Click and pop removal techniques.

 Entering a lower value or moving the slider left will detect softer clicks.
 Setting this too low may cause false click detection and damage the audio.
-Setting it too high may leave audible clicks that you'd rather it removed.
+Setting it too high may leave audible clicks that you would rather it removed.

 Max Spike Width

 Enter a value or move the slider to set the length of the spike that is considered to be a click.
 Setting this too high may cause false click detection and damage the audio.
-Setting it too low may leave audible clicks that you'd rather it removed.
+Setting it too low may leave audible clicks that you would rather it removed.

 - Click Removal requires an audio selection of more than 4096 samples.
 This is about 93 milliseconds at 44,100 Hz project rate as shown in Selection Toolbar.

 - The Click Removal algorithm does not work on all clicks, and so may trigger the "not effective" message above even on a full selection that has some clicks.

 - Very soft and rapid light ticks that sound like crackle from static electricity (often heard on recordings from vinyl records) will not be effectively removed.
 For this type of noise you should use the Noise Reduction effect.

 - If individual brief or subtle clicks are not dealt with by Click Removal, try the Repair effect on those individual clicks.
 Repair can work on a selection up to 128 samples wide (about three milliseconds at 44,100 Hz project rate).